ibexa/documentation-developer/docs/guide/customizing_calendar.md

 By default, the calendar widget allows you to display all scheduled events.
 You can also configure it to display your custom event types or display them from [custom sources](#configuring-custom-calendar-event-sources).

-Optionally, you can [change the color of a custom event](#customizing-event-color) and make it look differently depending on the [SiteAccess configuration](../guide/siteaccess.md#configuring-siteaccesses).
+Optionally, you can [change the colors and icons](#customizing-colors-and-icons) and make the widget look differently depending on the [SiteAccess configuration](../guide/siteaccess.md#configuring-siteaccesses).

 ## Configuring custom calendar events